jecki/DHParser/documentation_src/manuals/compile.rst

 is faulty stemming from earlier stages can to some degree (determined by your assignment or seriousness to different possible errors) be faulty.

+Function :py:func:`DHParser.compile.process_tree` is a convenient helper function that calls a given processing stage only, if the tree handed over from the last stage does not contain any fatal errors.
+Thus, a sequence of processing stages can be written as a sequence of calls of :py:func:`DHParser.compile.process_tree` without the need of any if clauses the check the results for fatal errors after each call.

 The extended pipeline
 ^^^^^^^^^^^^^^^^^^^^^